ryanhe312/STSSNet-AAAI2024/README.md

 pip install modelscope
 ```

-Then you can load the dataset by running the following code in Python:
+Then you can download the dataset by running the following code in Python:

 ```python
 from modelscope.msdatasets import MsDataset